Civilization depends on you. (No pressure.)

-My circle of productive engagements often include: city developers, urbantech startups, and governmental leaders, including the municipalities of Shanghai, Tokyo, Toronto, Tianjin, Jakarta, Fuzhou, Vilnius and more.
-Media publications about my projects are everywhere, including the BBC, Time, National Geographic, CNN, Washington Post, The Creators Project, Al Jazeera, Mashable, Quartz, China Daily, The Guardian, etc. (Not to brag 😉 )
+JT’s circle of engagements often include: future-focused urban-scale developers, urbantech startups, global institutions and governmental leaders, including the municipalities of Shanghai, Tokyo, Toronto, Tianjin, Jakarta, Fuzhou, Vilnius and more.
+Media publications about JT Singh’s projects are almost everywhere, including the BBC, Time, National Geographic, CNN, Washington Post, The Creators Project, Al Jazeera, Mashable, Quartz, China Daily, The Guardian, etc. (Not to brag 😉 )

 “The divisional concepts of so-called ‘developed or developing cities’ are over-simplistic as they imply that there is a kind of technological end to societal/urban development.
 Digital tech has only scratched the surface for transforming city life, and as we’re already seeing, tech is enabling entire new patterns of urban experiences to become possible.
 This literally means that every city on the planet is in hyper development mode.
 Ironically, it is the so-called ‘developed world’ that has to play major catch-up in urban innovation, because now poorer cities can leap frog ahead of richer ones since they can easily skip the fixed-line tech of the 20th century and move straight to digital tech of the 21st.
 The biggest example being China’s high-speed rail system that makes America’s look ancient…” – JT Singh

 “Digital technology is now repurposing every major touchpoint of our urban lives.
 Master resources such as energy, critical services such as healthcare and education, public constructs such as telecommunications and mass transit – all of it will go from heavy infrastructure to light infrastructure or even infrastructure gadgets.
 Agile market players that are far more quicker and effective than big-resource companies or government agencies are at the centre of this urban revolution.” – JT Singh